ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 ## Configure, send and monitor push notifications

-1. Push notifications SDK is already imported into the project and Push initialization code can be found in `MainActivity.java` file.
+1. Push notifications SDK is already imported into the app and Push initialization code can be found in `MainActivity.java` file.

     **Note:** The service credentials are part of `/res/values/credentials.xml` file.
 2. Registration for notifications happens in `MainActivity.java`.
 (Optional) Provide an unique USER_ID.